BenjaminChenLab/restfulKafka/README.md

 To send and retrieve message to/from Kafka via restful APIs.

-!important: This project is only a exercise.
+!important: This project is only an exercise.

 ##How to start servers
 1. change directory to where the pom.xml exists.